 We do the footwashing once a year, but acts of service and humility should continue all year long as part of the sacrifices we make in life to follow God.

 And of course, during the Days of Unleavened Bread, we make a sacrifice of not eating leaven, no normal bread, nothing that has raising agents in, nothing with yeast in.
 For some people that is a big sacrifice, to go without their normal daily leavened bread.

 And when we make such sacrifices in our lives, and do what is pleasing to God, then God will act for us and give us the things we need or are asking for, according to His will.

 Power from God can be released through sacrifice.
 The greatest sacrifice led to the greatest powerful act.

 When the Word became flesh and lived a human life, after having lived in eternity with the Father, He made the greatest sacrifice of all.

-He allowed Himself to be a human being, weak, with a carnal nature, just like us.
-Except that He never gave in to His carnal nature, He was tempted but never sinned.
+He allowed Himself to be a human being, weak, with human nature, just like us (see Hebrews 2:17).
+Except that He never gave in to His human nature.
+Hebrews 4:14–16 tells us that Christ was tempted but never sinned.